 - Secured creditors, such as mortgages and car loans

 - Debts that have legislative priorities, such as child support, rent, and wages

 - Unsecured creditors, including credit card purchases

-You are going through a difficult time; having an experienced counselor by your side can make all the difference.
+You are going through a difficult time; having an experienced New York estate planning lawyer by your side can make all the difference.
 Contact Lissner & Lissner, LLP on the telephone (212) 307-1499 or online can protect your family and the estate from creditors.